 On May 17, 2021, the Town Selectboard voted to adopt an annual rate of $50/ ERU.
 The first utility billing will go out in mid-July (separate from the Town tax bill).

-The funds generated by the utility fee will be used to implement capitol projects- designed to address the needs of the impaired watersheds and Lake Champlain.
+The funds generated by the utility fee will be used to implement capital projects- designed to address the needs of the impaired watersheds and Lake Champlain.
 Additionally, the funds will pay for staffing needs, operation and maintenance of town owned stormwater systems, improvements to roads, culverts and stormdrains, permitting costs, etc.